tgraupmann/TAGENIGMA-Docs/Word-Detection.md

 1.7 - Added mechanim example

 1.8 - Upgraded to Unity 4.5.1.
 Added file save dialog for word profiles, word set navigation, and the control of facial expressions with word commands

+1.9 - Added goat media clips with playback ties with word detection

+1.10 - Word Detection can now drive a Character Controller

 Q & A
 -----